| | | |

 Tartlets with cream cheese pastry filled with mushroom duxelles and fontina cheese.

-Mushroom tartlets are the perfect bite-sized treat for any occasion, combining rich, savory flavors with an elegant presentation.
-These miniature pastries start with a tender cream cheese pastry (the same used for pecan tassies) and are baked to perfection in a mini muffin tin.
+Mushroom tartlets are the perfect bite-sized treat for any occasion, combining rich, savory flavors with a really attractive presentation.
+The little tartlets start with a tender cream cheese pastry (the same used for pecan tassies) and are baked to perfection in a mini muffin tin.
 The filling is a mushroom duxelles—a finely processed blend of mushrooms and shallots —enhanced with sour cream, a touch of garlic powder, and fragrant thyme.
 A small cube of fontina cheese melts into the center of each tartlet during baking, adding a creamy, slightly nutty finish.

 The cream cheese pastry is super simple (only 3 ingredients!) and bakes up beautifully in a mini muffin tin.
 The mushroom filling comes together quickly with a food processor and a skillet, and a cube of fontina in the center adds the perfect melty touch.